Key features of the Snap Lock Formex Chicken Coop – Why Buy?

 The second benefit is you can then place the coop up off the ground on say a stand.
 This is an option you might want to explore and it’s good to at least have the option to do that.

 Thirdly the floor is vital to regulate the temperature within the coop.
 It keeps the cold out it keeps the wind and rain out.
 Live in a cold area?
 This coop is perfect for you.
 Having a floor will insulate the coop so your chickens will stand nice and snug all winter long.

 I thought I would bring this point up after discussing temperature as people often get the two muddled and confuse the subjects.
-Firstly ventilation does mean a draught.
-Placing your chickens in a draught will making them get sick.
+Firstly ventilation doesn’t mean a draught.
+Placing your chickens in a draught will make them get sick.
 Chickens can catch cold and they will on a cold night left in a draught.